fangq/mcx/mcxlab/README.txt

      cfg: a struct, or struct array.
 Each element of cfg defines the parameters associated with a simulation.
-          if cfg='gpuinfo': return the supported GPUs and their parameters, see sample script at the bottom
+          if cfg='gpuinfo': return the supported GPUs and their parameters, if cfg='version': return the version of MCXLAB as a string, see sample script at the bottom
      option: (optional), options is a string, specifying additional options option='preview': this plots the domain configuration using mcxpreview(cfg)